DeniseMcK9210/Animal-Adoption/README.md

 1. What is the probability of a dog being adopted based on it's intake and outcome features?
 2. What are the most important characteristics to determine probability of dog adoption?
 3. Why do owners surrender their pets?
-4.In what areas are dogs most likely found?
+4. In what areas are dogs most likely found?

 ### The Data
 Intake, Outcome and Found Pets Map data were sourced from the official City of Austin open data portal (https://data.austintexas.gov/browse?q=austin%20animal%20center&sortBy=relevance) from 2013-2019.
 Variables included the following for each documented dog: